PyWavelets/pywt/README.rst

-PyWavelets started in 2006 as an academic project for a master thesis on `Analysis and Classification of Medical Signals using Wavelet Transforms` and is maintained by its `original developer`_.
+PyWavelets started in 2006 as an academic project for a master thesis on `Analysis and Classification of Medical Signals using Wavelet Transforms` but seems to no longer be maintained by its `original developer`_.
+This repo contains further development work by multiple contributors.

 All contributions including bug reports, bug fixes, new feature implementations and documentation improvements are welcome.

-Go and fork on `GitHub`_ today!

 Python 3
 --------

-Python 2 e Python 3 version are working under the same code base at https://github.com/rgommers/pywt, as well as the examples.
+Python 2.x and Python 3.x versions are working under the same code base at https://github.com/rgommers/pywt, as well as the examples.
 Check out the `changelog <https://github.com/rgommers/pywt>`_ for info.